bgoonz/docs-collection/google-chrome/native-client/pepper_beta/cpp/classpp_1_1_completion_callback_factory.md

 **Optional versus required callbacks**

-When you create an "optional" callback, the browser may return the results synchronously if they are available.
+When you create an “optional” callback, the browser may return the results synchronously if they are available.
 This can allow for higher performance in some cases if data is available quickly (for example, for network loads where there may be a lot of data coming quickly).
 In this case, the callback will never be run.

 When creating a new callback with the factory, there will be data allocated on the heap that tracks the callback information and any bound arguments.
 This data is freed when the callback executes.
 In the case of optional callbacks, since the browser will never issue the callback, the internal tracking data will be leaked.

-Therefore, if you use optional callbacks, it's important to manually issue the callback to free up this data.
+Therefore, if you use optional callbacks, it’s important to manually issue the callback to free up this data.
 The typical pattern is:

        pp::CompletionCallback callback = callback_factory.NewOptionalCallback(
            &MyClass::OnDataReady);